AaronRobinsonMSFT/DNNE/readme.md

 - The type exporting the function cannot be a nested type.

 - A `Delegate` of the appropriate type and name must be at the same scope as the export.
-The naming convention is `<EXPORTNAME>Delegate` For example:
+The naming convention is `<METHODNAME>Delegate` For example:

     ```CSharp
     public class Exports
     {
-        public delegate int FancyNameDelegate(int a);
+        public delegate int MyExportDelegate(int a);

         [DNNE.Export(EntryPoint = "FancyName")]
         public static int MyExport(int a)